GSA/search-gov-website/about/policy/govt-urls.md

 ---
 ## Overview

 Most U.S. government websites end in .gov or .mil, but some end in .com, .org, .net, or other top-level domains.
 To enhance discoverability and public trust, we maintain a [list](https://github.com/GSA/govt-urls/) of known government domains that *don't* end in .gov or .mil.
-This list is used by several U.S. government services, including USA.gov and the .gov registry.

-Anyone can submit to the list.
-Federal executive branch agencies are required to submit all registered non-.gov domain names for inclusion.
+Federal executive branch agencies must ensure their non-.gov or .mil domains are on the list.
 Read more in the [Federal Zero Trust Strategy](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#4-safely-making-applications-internet-accessible) and [Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2017/m-17-06.pdf#page=11).

+The list is used by several U.S. government services, including USA.gov to support their all-of-government search, and the .gov registry to support an inventory of government domains.

+Anyone can submit a domain to the list.

 ## What domains are in scope of this list?

-All non-.gov domain names registered by your agency, or by a contractor on behalf of your agency, are in scope of this list.
-This includes domains that aren\'t even used on the internet but are merely registered by your agency.
+All non-.gov and non-.mil domain names registered by your agency, or by a contractor on behalf of your agency, must be included in this list.
+This includes domains that aren\'t even used on the internet but are merely registered.

 | **Domain Description** | **Example** |
 |------------------------|-------------|